appcelerator-developer-relations/Toolkit/presentations/README.md

 In the presentation folder, you'll find all the presentation-specific files.
 Here's the critical ones that will help you shape the presentation.

 * **index.html** - The main HTML file for the presentation.
 It contains all of your **_steps_**.
 * **css/presentation.css** - The style sheet for this presentation.
-This will compliment the base stylesheet located at `../common/css/appc.css`, as well as the `../common/css/showoff.css` responsible for the navigation panel and a few other animations.
+This will compliment the base stylesheet located at `../common/css/appc.css`.
 * **js/localizations.js** - This file contains all the language localizations for the presentation.
 All translations are filled in here and are then dynamically populated based on the browser's locale.
 See the <a href="#localizations">localizations</a> for more details.
 * **images/\*** - A collection of images to use in the presentation.
 You'll find various Appcelerator and Titanium logos in here for easy access.